JamesGJ5-Learning-To-Code/todo-list/README.md

 # Step-By-Step Plan

-1. Write application logic for allProjects
+1. Write application logic for todoItem
 2. Write application logic for project
-3. Write DOM logic for project
+3. Write application logic for allProjects
+4. Write DOM logic
-4. Add a couple of projects to the DOM
+5. Add a couple of projects to the DOM
-5. Write application logic for todoItem
+6. Add a couple of TODOs to each project
+7. Test everything
 ...
 Penultimate.
 Hiding/expansion
 Last.
 Persistence